DinaKhairudin/Dashboard-Work-by-Dina/README.md

 ❓ Question (KPI)

-- To monitor the availability and condition of ICT hardware at JHEAINS.
+- To monitor the availability and condition of ICT hardware at Jabatan A.
 - To track hardware replacement and upgrade needs.
 - To visualize hardware distribution across departments.